Rice Research & Exploration

 2026 Rice Research & Exploration Symposium

-The 2026 Rice Research & Exploration Symposium is open to K-12 teachers, instructional staff, and administrators interested in bringing engineering research concepts into their schools.
+The 2026 Rice Research & Exploration Symposium is open to K-12 teachers, educators, administrators, and undergraduate students interested in bringing engineering research concepts into their schools.
 Participants will hear from guest speakers and learn about current RET research projects.
 There will also be engineering workshop breakout sessions during the symposium.
 Participants will be asked to select which workshops they plan to attend at the time of registration.

-This event has a $30 registration fee to attend; tickets are non-refundable.
+This event has a $30 registration fee; tickets are non-refundable.

 * A $3.00 processing fee will apply at checkout.